12TH SEATTLE CATHOLIC MEN'S CONFERENCE

 Mike Flood

 Mike is a Seattle native.
 He received his bachelor’s degree from Washington State, then a master’s from the University of North Carolina.
 Mike owned and operated Western Flyer Air Service in Fort Scott, Kansas, and served as a pilot in the United States Coast Guard for 20 years.
 He and his wife Marty, have a three children and 4 grandchildren.
 Mike serves on the boards of the King County Municipal League, Empower Youth Network, and the Association of Washington Business.
-Flood was awarded the 2019 “Person of Year” award from UNICEF.
+Flood was awarded the 2019 “Person of Year” award from UNCF (United Negro College Fund).
 He has also received the “Outstanding Service to Veterans” award from the Washington Department of Veterans Affairs, and “I Care About Kids” award from Mentoring Works Washington.
 Mike’s faith was developed early on from his family life and his 8 years at Saint Matthew Elementary School in north Seattle.
 Currently he attends Mass with his mother where she lives at Providence Mount Saint Vincent in West Seattle.